jarelllama/Blocklist-Checker/README.md

 * Compress
 * RemoveModifiers

-These transformations remove redunant rules and strip modifiers to convert Adblock Plus rules to domains.
+These transformations remove redundant rules and strip modifiers to convert the blocklist format to domains.

 The percentage next to the count is the entries compressed from the total raw entries (a higher percentage means higher compression).